University of Ragusa: History

 The university was founded by the mayor Carmelo Arezzo (a lawyer himself) and the first faculty was that one of Law.

 Lessons were held in Ragusa Ibla at the Presidio (Distretto Militare) and in Ragusa in the Episcopal see (Vescovado) auditorium.

-Due to the Global economic crisis of 2008 and the European sovereign-debt crisis lessons started having serious problems to take place regularly.
+Due to the 2008 financial crisis and the Euro area crisis, lessons started having serious problems to take place regularly.

 Given the dire straits and gloomy times students, professor and assistants (when not busy in looking for means to meet daily economical needs) meet informally at the Cesare Zipelli library in Ragusa Ibla.